Can I Add Tax Owed to an Existing IRS Installment Agreement?

 Staying informed and maintaining open communication with the IRS can help navigate these adjustments effectively.

-Person working on installment agreement at a desk with a laptop and calculator
+Person working on installment agreement at a desk with a laptop and calculator - How to Add New Tax Debt to Payment Plan

 The Process of Modifying an IRS Installment Agreement